 Electrical isn’t like plumbing.
 With plumbing, if it works and doesn’t leak, you’re almost always good to go.
 With electrical, even a light fixture that works can conceal hazardous wiring in the walls.
 The handyman must know how to correctly and safely do routine electrical jobs and must also know his/her limits and when a licensed electrician should be called in.

-Call us for a Free Estimate on quality work, honest and reasonable rates, and the eight benefits we offer managers and owners of apartments and commercial properties.
+Call us for a Free Over-the-Phone Estimate on quality work, honest and reasonable rates, and the eight benefits we offer managers and owners of apartments and commercial properties.

 The techinicians at The Electric Connection are trained professional able to provide expert electrical help and advice to property managers.
 A live person in the office is available to take your call Monday through Friday from 8am to 5pm.